Afridocs/GLBackend/REST-spec.md

 `/tip/<string t_id>/update_file` (Wb only)

     perform update operations.
-If a Material Set has been started, the file is appended in the same pack.
-A Material Set is closed when the `finalize_update` is called.
+If a Folder has been started, the file is appended in the same pack.
+A Folder is closed when the `finalize_update` is called.

     :GET
         return the unfinalized elements accumulated by the whistleblower.
-The unfinalized material are promoted as 'Set' if the WB do not finalize them before a configurable timeout.
+The unfinalized folder is finalized if the WB do not before a certain configurable timeout (example: 6-12 hours, when may seem that the receiver has forget to finalize)

         * Request: /
         * Response:
-        every object is repeated for every "NOT YET finalized Material Set":
+        every object is repeated for every "NOT YET finalized Folder":
         [
-          'finalized-material-date': <DATE, 32bit time value>,
+          'folder-creation-date': <DATE, 32bit time value>,
-          'description': <String, description of the Material Set>, { filename: <string>, comment: <String>, size: <Int, in bytes>, content-type: <string> }, { filename: <string>, comment: <String>, size: <Int, in bytes>, content-type: <string> }
+          'description': <String, description of the Folder >, { filename: <string>, comment: <String>, size: <Int, in bytes>, content-type: <string> }, { filename: <string>, comment: <String>, size: <Int, in bytes>, content-type: <string> }
         ]